morningspace/lab-k8s-playground/docs/Launch-Utility-Usage-Guide.md

 down  init  up
 ```

-Typing two `<tab>` after `::` will list all available commands of target `registry`.
+Typing two `<tab>`s after `::` will list all available commands of target `registry`.

 ## Define your own target

 You can even define your own target for your specific installation requirement.
 Each target is essentially an executable script written in shell.
-They are all saved in `$LAB_HOME/install/targets`.
+You can do whatever in your shell script.
+Just one rule for such script that runs as a target.
+That is to put your script in directory `$LAB_HOME/install/targets` so that can be detected by `Launch Utility`.
 Here, `$LAB_HOME` is the repository root directory.

 Write you own target then save it.
 Next time when you run `launch` command, you should be able to see your target in the auto-completion list.
 That means it has been detected by `Launch Utility` and you can launch it now.

-You can also add commands to the target.
+Optionally, you can also define commands for your target.
 There is a [sample target](/install/targets/sample.sh) for you to take as reference.
 Just follow the naming convention `<target>::<command>` to name your function which can be recognized as target command by `Launch Utility`.
 Function that does not follow this naming convention will be treated as normal function.